 Chia Pudding Recipe

-2. Chill and thicken: Cover the bowl or jars and refrigerate for at least a few hours, or ideally overnight.
+2. Chill and thicken: Put the bowl or jars in the refrigerator for a few hours at the very least, or better yet overnight.

-• Get creative with toppings!
-Spices like cinnamon or cardamom, a sprinkle of cocoa powder for chocolate chia pudding, fresh or frozen fruit, nut butters – the possibilities are endless!
+• Create original toppings!
+The options are unlimited!
+Spices like cardamom or cinnamon, a dusting of cocoa powder for chocolate chia pudding, fruit, fresh or frozen, nut butters!

 Print